tnc-ca-geo/fishnet-kaggle/metrics/falk/README.md

 A positive is currently defined as the category with the highest probability (no threshold applied.)

-Please advice how to improve.
+Please advise how to improve.